 The programme enables students to learn by deploying design, theory, development and design control practices, all of which inform urban design processes.
 Studio teaching is built around development sites in real contexts to develop creative, practical and sustainable solutions to a range of typical urban design problems.

 The course is structured to provide a set of three lecture-based modules and three studio-based design modules, followed by a dissertation.
 The three lecture-based modules run in parallel with studio-based design projects which enable students to put into practice the theoretical knowledge they are learning.
 Students then undertake the Research-based Design Project as the culmination of their studies.
 As part of this module, students will prepare a design relating to a chosen site, demonstrating an understanding of all aspects of urban design through a set of drawings and written commentary.
 This will be carried out as a studio-based activity.

 The MA Urban Design is a one year full-time degree.
 Contact time is on Tuesday and Thursday each week.
 Students work in the design studio on Tuesdays and have other modules on Thursdays.

 - Studio 1

 - Research Methods and Techniques

 A First or Second Class Honours degree in an appropriate subject is usually required.
-The course is suitable for graduates in urban planning, architecture, landscape design and engineering.
+The course is suitable for graduates in design, urban planning, architecture, landscape design and engineering.
 Graduates from other disciplines will also be considered.